Arctic Sea Ice Day Ambassador Toolkit

 Why Does It Matter?

 The Arctic is now warming nearly four times as fast as the rest of the planet, causing the sea ice to melt.
 In several regions around the Arctic, this is reducing the time polar bears have to hunt seals, increasing their fasting period, and forcing them to rely on their fat stores for longer periods.
 If the Arctic continues to warm at the current rate, we will see fewer polar bears in fewer places across the Arctic, making them more vulnerable to extinction.
-A new study predicts that the Southern and Western Hudson Bay polar bears — bellwethers for other polar bear populations — will likely become extinct if we fail to meet the goals set at the Paris Climate Agreement.
+A recent study predicts that the Southern and Western Hudson Bay polar bears — bellwethers for other polar bear populations — will likely become extinct if we fail to meet the goals set at the Paris Climate Agreement.

 Sea ice is the Earth’s air conditioner, it helps keep our planet cool and regulates the Earth’s climate.
 Melting sea ice doesn’t just impact polar bears, it’s bad for people too.
 In order to protect polar bears and the sea ice we all depend on, we need to move away from using fossil fuels for energy altogether.